NileshTak/PlayLikeLoading/README.md

 # PlayLikeLoading

- PlayLikeLoading can be used to add Play Store like loading Animation (like the one used at Playstore or at LinkedIn) to your Android application.
+ PlayLikeLoading can be used to add **Play Store like loading Animation** (like the one used at Playstore or at LinkedIn) to your Android application.
 Beside memory efficiency even animating a big layout, you can customize the loading animation view and look of the animation.
 Check out the wiki for attributes!

+ Instead of using progress dialogs now you can use this **Play Store like Loading Animation**

  ![](20191012_154113.gif)         ![](2.gif)      ![](3.gif)
  ![](4.gif)